TheChernoCommunity/UmikoBot/README.md

 The following material explains the basic commands and workflow to use for making contributions after you're done setting up and can build the project.

-Remember, you can always check the *status* of your repo, using
+Remember, you can always check the *status* of your repo using

 ```
 git status
 ```

-You can also look into more about commands by using
+You can also find more about a command by using

 ```
 git help <command>